-Sisters Jane and Penny are arrested for hitchhiking on their way to Los Angeles when they stop for a quick skinny dip in a rural town.
-Local agricultural magnate Trump is a sponsor for a local prison work program and the women get put in the fields to work off their sentence.
-Trump is dating the widowed judge in order to ensure a stable supply of cheap labor in order to undercut his competition.
+Sisters Jane and Penny are arrested for hitchhiking on their way to Los Angeles when they stop for a quick skinny-dip in a rural town.
+Local agricultural magnate Tropp is a sponsor for a local prison work program and the women get put in the cotton fields to work off their sentence.
+Tropp marries the middle-aged widowed judge in order to ensure a stable supply of cheap labor in order to undercut his competition.
 The prisoners suffer ill treatment, but the judge's son has signed on as a hired hand and begins to figure out the scam as he begins falling in love with Jane, and Penny dreams of making it big in showbiz.
 Written by

 Ed Sutton <email@example.com>